python/cpython/Doc/library/tarfile.rst

 .. versionadded:: 3.12

-The *tar* format is designed to capture all details of a UNIX-like ecosystem, which makes it very powerful.
+The *tar* format is designed to capture all details of a UNIX-like filesystem, which makes it very powerful.
 Unfortunately, the features make it easy to create tar files that have unintended -- and possibly malicious -- effects when extracted.